 DESCRIPTIONCetuximab (Erbitux®, ImClone Systems) and panitumumab (Vectibix®, Amgen) are monoclonal antibodies that bind to the epidermal growth factor receptor (EGFR), preventing intrinsic ligand binding and activation of downstream signaling pathways vital for cancer cell proliferation, invasion, metastasis, and stimulation of neovascularization.

-KRAS and BRAF mutation analysis using PCR methodology is commercially available as a laboratory-developed test.
+KRAS, NRAS, and BRAF mutation analyses using PCR methodology are commercially available as laboratory-developed tests.
 Such tests are regulated under the Clinical Laboratory Improvement Amendments (CLIA).
 Premarket approval from the U.S. Food and Drug Administration (FDA) is not required when the assay is performed in a laboratory that is licensed by CLIA for high-complexity testing.

-This policy summarizes the evidence for using tumor cell KRAS and BRAF mutational status as a predictor of nonresponse to EGFR-targeted therapy with monoclonal antibodies cetuximab and panitumumab in patients with metastatic colorectal cancer.
+This policy summarizes the evidence for using tumor cell KRAS, NRAS, and BRAF mutational status as a predictor of response to EGFR-targeted therapy with monoclonal antibodies cetuximab and panitumumab in patients with metastatic colorectal cancer.

 BRAF mutation analysis is considered investigational to predict nonresponse to anti-EGFR monoclonal antibodies cetuximab and panitumumab in the treatment of metastatic colorectal cancer.